-Refer the children to the facts and the gapped sentences in the fact file.
+• Refer the children to the facts and the gapped sentences in the fact file.
 Elicit the first completed sentence (see Answers below).
 The children complete the sentences in their books.

-Answers: There are some camels in Egypt and India.
+Answers: There are some camels in Egypt and Jordan.
 There aren't any camels in Australia.
-Camels can be brown or red.
+Camels can be brown, red or white.
 They have got four legs and a long tail.
 They can run at 65 kph.
-Camels like plants and legves.
+They eat plants and leaves.